 Auto-backup uploads the latest version of your documents to one of the following cloud storages: Google Drive, Dropbox, OneDrive.

-Auto-backup is a one-way backup and won’t let you sync your changes across GoodNotes on different devices as iCloud does.
-Changes you make in the cloud storage won’t affect the data in GoodNotes on your devices.
+Auto-backup is a one-way process, and so it doesn't sync your changes across your devices as iCloud does.
+Changes you make in the cloud storage won't affect your GoodNotes library.

 How to set it up

-- You can see the backup process by tapping on the new auto-backup icon in the upper left of the library
+You can see the auto-backup status by tapping the small icon under the "Documents" heading.

 How to choose the destination folder